 Participating in a debt management plan is one of several ways you can take control of your debt.
 A debt management plan (DMP) reduces the number of payments you make each month and can save you money in interest and fees.

-The plan is designed to help people regain control of their finances while reducing unsecured debts over a set period of time.
-An unsecured debt is a debt not backed by collateral, and includes credit cards, medical bills and student loans.
+A DMP is part of the package of debt consolidation plans that are designed to help people regain control of their finances while reducing unsecured debts.
+An unsecured debt is one that is not backed by collateral, and includes credit cards, medical bills and student loans.

 Those who enroll in a DMP make monthly deposits with a credit counseling organization, which then is used to pay the debts according to a predetermined payment schedule developed by the counselor and creditors.
 Your monthly payment is tailored to what the customer can afford, and you know before agreeing to take part in the DMP what that monthly amount is.
 An analysis of household income vs. expenditures determines the monthly payment.

 Advantages of a Debt Management Plan